-The name comes from the traditional practice of planting vines using cuttings for quality vines and sites, in this case from favorite hillside vineyards of Dave Phinney, who started Orin Swift Cellars in 1998.
+The “Cuttings” name comes from the traditional practice of planting vines using cuttings from quality vines and sites, in this case from favorite hillside vineyards of Dave Phinney, who started Orin Swift Cellars in 1998.
 Phinney grew his next brand, The Prisoner, from 385 cases to 85,000 cases in 10 vintages, an emphatic wine success story.

-Phinney sold The Prisoner brand to Huneeus Vinters in 2010, and Huneeus sold to Constellation Brands in 2016, one year after this vintage.
+Phinney sold The Prisoner brand to Huneeus Vinters in 2010, and Huneeus sold to Constellation Brands in 2016, this vintage.
 Bill Newlands of Constellation said at the time of the acquisition: “More than ever, consumers are seeking high quality, distinctive wines, and the portfolio we are acquiring from The Prisoner Wine Company delivers.”

 Phinney also sold his Orin Swift Cellars brand to E.&J. Gallo in 2016.
 Since The Prisoner was a separate brand from Orin Swift, Phinney has now sold his brands to the largest wine company in the world—Constellation (The Prisoner) sells more than 67 million cases (804 million bottles) of wine each year—and Orin Swift to the largest family-owned wine company in the world—Gallo.
 A pretty nice trick.